chipsalliance/chisel/docs/src/developers/ai-tool-policy.md

 - **Keep a human in the loop** - All AI-generated content must be reviewed and understood by the contributor before submission
 - **Take full accountability** - The contributor is the author and is responsible for their contributions
 - **Be transparent** - Label contributions containing AI-generated content with a message trailer: `Assisted-by: <tool>:<model>`, e.g., `Assisted-by: Claude Code:claude-sonnet-4-6`.
-Include this trailer in commit messages, Pull Requests, or wherever authorship is normally indicated.
-CIRCT is more restrictive than the upstream LLVM policy and requires the use of AI transparency even when contributions are less than "substantial".
+Include this trailer in commit messages, Pull Requests, or wherever authorship is normally indicated, regardless of the scope of the contribution.
 - **Ensure quality** - Contributions should be worth more to the project than the time required to review them

 ## What This Means